Training plateau – how to improve your results

 How can an athlete deal with the plateau phase?

 There are many ways to deal with the plateau phase, and each athlete may have his own option.
 Firstly, based on the fact that overtraining often leads to a plateau, you need to give the body sufficient rest.
 The first thing to do is to reduce training volumes by 20-30%.
 Give your muscles a chance to recover, but don’t give up on training.
 Change the type of physical activity.
 A good strategy is to plan your workout breaks.
 You can include them in your plan and make them regular.
 For example, it can be a break of one week once a month or 6 weeks.
 Or, you can take breaks as needed when you feel tired of the load.

 Secondly, make changes to your workout plan.
 Regular changes in exercises and their parameters are the easiest and most affordable technique for muscle growth.
 The point is not to replace the exercise with another, but to change the technique for this exercise.
 Do not stop challenging yourself and making exercises technically more difficult, as the body quickly gets used to the same technical implementation.
 If it’s not hard for you, the chances of gaining muscle mass are small.
 The use of muscle anabolics can also help you to cope with the plateau.

 The choice of the load is very important to overcome the plateau.
 Weight should allow you to complete all scheduled repetitions, but no more.
 Too low a load will not give the desired result.
 Because you are too high, you will not be able to finish the training or bring yourself to such a state that you will recover for more than one or two days.

-Follow the training plan clearly and give yourself a short rest between sets for 40-60 seconds.
+Follow your muscle-building training course clearly and give yourself a short rest between sets for 40-60 seconds.
 If you feel you can do more, add another approach.
 Also, good advice would be to choose an active rest.
 For example, cycling, tennis or just long walks.